FAQs (Frequently Asked Questions)

 What does my child need to bring to practice?

-The player should come dressed in comfortable soccer clothes, wear shin guards and soccer socks that cover them.
-Bring a water bottle.
-Bring a soccer ball (Size 3 for 5U-8U; Size 4 for 9U-12U; Size 5 for 13U+).
+Players should come dressed in weather appropriate athletic clothing and wear shin guards with soccer socks over the top of the guards.
+Additionally, players should bring a water bottle and soccer ball (Size 3 for 5U-8U; Size 4 for 9U-12U; Size 5 for 13U+).
 Soccer cleats are recommended for 9U and older players.
 Tennis shoes are ok for the 6U-8U program.
 Soccer cleats are different from baseball cleats in that they do not have a central cleat in the front toe area.
-If you have rubber baseball or multi-purpose shoes that have a central, front cleat, just cut it off.
+If you have rubber baseball or multi-purpose shoes that have a central, front cleat, it needs to be removed.
 No metal cleats are allowed.

 Are there special rules for the younger kids or do they play the regular game?